lumetrium/obsidian-teleprompter/README.md

 In accordance with
 [Obsidian's developer policies](https://docs.obsidian.md/Developer+policies),
-it is required to transparently disclose the presence of any static ads, such banners and pop-up messages, within the plugin's interface.
+it is required to transparently disclose the presence of any static ads, such as banners and pop-up messages, within the plugin's interface.

 This plugin includes a single [static ad](./assets/screenshots/settings-about.png), which is accessible exclusively on the "About" page within the settings.